gitpichardo/jigsawstack-demo/README.md

 ## Overview

-This application demonstrates the a selction of JigsawStacks various AI-powered tools and services.
-This project serves as a demonstration and testing ground for developers interested in integrating JigsawStacks AI powered APIs into their applications.
+This application demonstrates a selction of JigsawStacks various AI-powered tools and services.
+This project serves as a demonstration and testing ground for developers interested in integrating JigsawStacks AI-powered APIs into their applications.

 ## Features